Mohitur669/File-Hider/Readme.md

 # Hide Files in MySQL Database

-This is a Java project that allows you to hide files in a MySQL database.
-The files are encrypted using AES encryption and then stored in the database.
-The files can be retrieved from the database and decrypted.
+This is a simple Java application that allows you to hide local files in a MySQL database.

 ## Prerequisites